HumphreyWang/sbank_simplified/README.md

 This was originally a coursework for *Computational Astrophysics(2023)* at SYSU, and then I decided to make it public.

+(So there *must* be some mistakes, especially in the slides and notes!)

 ---

 True to its name, this is a(n over-)simplified version of `sbank`.
 I removed all stuff about gravitational waves